Programme details

 Method of assessment

-Your skills and knowledge will be assessed via a wide range of task-based projects, reports, presentations, debates and research plans, as well as essays and case study analysis.
-It's important to us that your learning and assessment is:
+Your knowledge and skills will be assessed via a range of task-based projects, policy papers, reports, research plans, presentations, posters and more.

 • Inclusive – fostering a student-focused approach